bjornedstrom/divingtool/README.md

 This will print 30.4.

-Print a diving code in human readable form:
+Print a dive number in human readable form:

 `$ ./divingtool --decode 6243A`